cap-js/docs/guides/databases-postgres.md

 To connect to a PostgreSQL offering from the cloud provider in Production, leverage the [PostgreSQL on SAP BTP, hyperscaler option](https://discovery-center.cloud.sap/serviceCatalog/postgresql-hyperscaler-option).

-For local development and testing convenience, you can run PostgreSQL in a [docker container](#using-docker).

 <div markdown="1" class="impl java">

 There are some limitations on the BTP to consume a PostgreSQL instance from a CAP Java application:

 - Only the Java buildpack `java_buildpack` provided by the Cloudfoundry community allows to consume a PostgreSQL service from a CAP Java application.
 To use this buildpack, configure it in the service module section of your mta.yaml

 - By default the `java_buildpack` initializes the PostgreSQL datasource with the CF Env Java library, but it's required to let the CAP Java runtime to initialize the PostgreSQL datasource.
-This can be achieved by setting the environment variable `CFENV_SERVICE_<PG_SERVICE_NAME>_ENABLED` to `false`.
+This can be achieved by setting the environment variable `CFENV_SERVICE_<PG_SERVICE_NAME>_ENABLED` to `false` at your CAP Java service module.
 The placeholder `<PG_SERVICE_NAME>` needs to be replaced with the real service instance name of your PostgreSQL database.

 The following example shows both configuration settings applied to an mta.yaml: